MacaPecha/devsite-docs/guides/plugins/prestashop/instalation.en.md

-# Install Mercado Pago for PrestaShop 1.6 & 1.7
+# Install Mercado Libre for PrestaShop 1.6 & 1.7

-Install the Mercado Pago module automatically, through the marketplace or from your PrestaShop panel.
+Install the Mercado Libre module automatically, through the marketplace or from your PrestaShop panel.

 > NOTE
 >